Treatment for Oesophagus (gullet) cancer

 Some chemotherapy drugs used to treat oesophageal cancer are:

-See Understanding Chemotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information, or learn more about chemotherapy here.
+See Understanding Chemotherapy and Other CancerDrugs booklet, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more information, or learn more about chemotherapy here.

 Radiotherapy uses high-energy rays to kill cancer cells.
 The rays are aimed directly at the tumour in your oesophagus to kill or shrink the cancer cells.
 The type of radiotherapy often used for oesophageal cancer is called external beam radiotherapy.
 Sometimes a different type of radiotherapy is used.
 This is called brachytherapy.
 This is given by putting a radioactive metal rod into your oesophagus.
 This gives a high dose of radiation from inside the oesophagus, causing little or no damage to nearby tissues.